mathan0946/mathan0946/README.md

 A machine learning project to predict:
 - Session Duration: How long an EV charging session will take.
-- Energy Consumption: The amount of energy required for each session A machine larning based solution for predicting Session duration and energy consumption in EVs.
+- Energy Consumption: The amount of energy required for each session

 [Repository Link](https://github.com/yourusername/EV_Session_Duration_Prediction)